What is a covenant group?

 How long do covenant groups last?

-Some groups have been meeting for more than ten years.
+Some groups have been meeting for more than fifteen years.
 Other groups have met for a year or two and then disbanded as members of the group moved on to other ways of being involved with the church.
 We ask that members of new covenant groups commit to meeting for one year.

 Why the name “covenant groups”?